pyeventsourcing/eventsourcing/docs/topics/features.rst

 **Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
-A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as time-sequenced domain events.
-It can easily be substituted with one that uses a dedicated table for snapshots.
+A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as events.

 **Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories,